 I'm not including small indie games that may appear on the digital stores.
 This article, as noted, is biased toward games with retail releases.

-My prediction: I think it's just possible the PlayStation 3 will get a FIFA 19 Legacy Edition due to the popularity of the console in countries where not everyone can afford the latest systems.
-This probably won't be the case for the Xbox 360 leaving Just Dance 2018 as the final release.
+My prediction: I think it's just possible the PlayStation 3 will get a FIFA XX Legacy Edition due to the popularity of the console in PAL countries.
+This probably won't be the case for the Xbox 360 leaving Just Dance 2019 as the final release.
 It's also possible some yet untranslated JRPG that exists on both the Vita and PlayStation 3 will receive a localization seemingly out of nowhere.
-This also seems unlikely for the Xbox 360.
+This seems unlikely for the Xbox 360 though.
+I'll wait it out another year before declaring these systems at rest - until then it's Just Dance to close out the entire generation.

 Death Watch - PlayStation Vita